-- All requirements are written in tables: - Column 1 is the requirement (the customer's demand what he wants the system to support). - Column 2 may be a solution example or a proposed solution. - Column 3 [may be the customer's rating, a reference to a sub-delivery, or something else.]
+All requirements are written in tables:

+- 1. Column 1 is the requirement (the customer's demand what he wants the system to support). - 2.
+Column 2 may be the customer's solution example or the supplier's proposed solution. - 3.
+Column 3 may be the customer's rating of the proposed solution, a reference to a sub-delivery, or something else.